candostdagdeviren/candost.blog-astro/src/content/newsletter/mektup-8.md

 The technical breadth vs. technical depth is only one small part of the architectural thinking and software architect's job.
 I'm preparing more detailed stuff for architectural thinking (either a podcast episode or a blog post).
 Before letting you wait for that, I want to share a sneak peek with you.
 [Here you can find out the](https://github.com/candostdagdeviren/liebling/raw/1de55e2669baf0c5b832dc6558f03cfc68a79e5c/assets/images/Mind%20Map%20-%20System%20and%20architectural%20thinking.jpg) _[work-in-progress](https://github.com/candostdagdeviren/liebling/raw/1de55e2669baf0c5b832dc6558f03cfc68a79e5c/assets/images/Mind%20Map%20-%20System%20and%20architectural%20thinking.jpg)_ [mind map I am using for the preparation of Architectural Thinking](https://github.com/candostdagdeviren/liebling/raw/1de55e2669baf0c5b832dc6558f03cfc68a79e5c/assets/images/Mind%20Map%20-%20System%20and%20architectural%20thinking.jpg).
 You will see that technical breadth is only one part of it.

 That's it.
-If you think I missed something in the mind map or would love to share your thoughts, you know how to reach me: just hit the reply button below ([Twitter works too](https://twitter.com/candosten)).
+If you think I missed something in the mind map or would love to share your thoughts, you know how to reach me: just hit the reply button below.

 — Candost